ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value False), SHOULD stop communicating in the group.

 Every group member, upon learning that the OSCORE group has been reactivated (i.e., 'active' has value True again), can resume communicating in the group.

-Every group member, upon learning that the OSCORE group has stopped using the group mode of Group OSCORE (i.e., 'group_mode' has value False), SHOULD stop using the group mode to process messages in the group.

-Every group member, upon learning that the OSCORE group has resumed using the group mode of Group OSCORE (i.e., 'group_mode' has value True again), can resume using the group mode to process messages in the group.

-Every group member, upon learning that the OSCORE group has stopped using the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value False), SHOULD stop using the pairwise mode to process messages in the group.

-Every group member, upon learning that the OSCORE group has resumed using the pairwise mode of Group OSCORE (i.e., 'pairwise_mode' has value True again), can resume using the pairwise mode to process messages in the group.

 Every group member, upon receiving updated values for 'hkdf', 'sign_enc_alg' and 'alg', MUST either: